MadhusankaChamikara/madhusankachamikara/README.md

 * **Extended Role Responsibilities**: Contributed beyond QA, stepping into roles like Business Analyst and UI/UX Designer, ensuring seamless project requirements, optimal user experience, and sustainable knowledge management.
 I’m known for designing logical solutions and developing detailed requirements that support both developers and end users.
 * **Process Improvement**: Introduced standardized QA templates and testing documents that streamlined our processes, now used across the QA team to enhance output and clarity.

 I'm excited about new challenges and opportunities to leverage my analytical mindset and dedication to quality.
-Here, you’ll find a mix of my personal projects and contributions that reflect my commitment to continuous learning, innovation, and excellence in the QA field.
+Here, you’ll find a mix of projects and contributions that reflect my commitment to continuous learning, innovation, and excellence in the QA field.

 ### Socials